rkronberg/solvate-xyz/README.md

 # solvate-xyz
 Script for solvating atomic structures written in .xyz format.
 Works with both orthogonal and non-orthogonal cells.
 Solvent structure is generated with GROMACS (v.
 5.0 or newer) using the Simple Point Charge (SPC) water model.
-ASE-3.9 or newer required.
+ASE version 3.9 or later is required.

 ## Usage